cmda-minor-web/real-time-web-2021/week-2.md

 ## Intention

 Last week you built a basic socket web app.
 The purpose was to learn about real-time communication using websockets.
 This week you’re going to take it to the next level and build a **meaningful** webapp that consumes an external source.
-You learn how to store and serve data from an external source to your own clients.
-We'll work on this app for the last two weeks of the course.

 ### Result
 * Learn how to consume an external data source